ccloc

 This section describes the main steps to configure ccloc.

 Stations participating in template matching must have ccloc bindings with detecEnable being activated.
 At least one master event must be configured.
 Multiple master events can be defined and processed in parallel to account for different waveforms or seismicity regions.
-For a verification of the configuration read the section Verification.
+For a verification of the configuration read the sections Verify Processing Steps and Verify Processing Steps.

 ccloc can be configured with the following hierarchy, the last read parameter value takes priority: